There are several factors that can affect your access to a New Relic feature, or New Relic data.

 Potential permissions-related factors that can affect your access:

-- Your user type (basic, core, or full platform).
-In most cases, features that are off-limits due to user type present a UI message.
+Your user type (basic, core, or full platform) can affect what you can access.
+In most cases, features that are off-limits due to user type will show a UI message about that.

-- Your assigned roles.
+Your assigned roles can affect what you can access.
 How your user roles and permissions work depends on which user model you're on:

-If you're logged in but can't find an expected account or UI page, it may be because you're in the wrong account in your organization.
-Some tips to troubleshoot this:
+If you're logged in but can't find an expected account or UI page, it may be because you're in the wrong account in your organization or in the wrong authentication domain in your organization.
+Some tips:

 - If your organization has multiple accounts and you have access to those accounts, you can switch to another account by going to the account switcher at the top left of most UI pages.